 These futures can be passed to other

-Apps that have all their dependencies resolved are slated for execution in parallel.
+Apps that have all their dependencies met are slated for execution (in parallel).

-This allows Parsl to exploit all parallelism to fullest extent at the granularity expressed by the user.
+This allows Parsl to exploit all parallelism to the fullest extent and at the granularity expressed by the user.

-A MapReduce job can be as simple as this:
+A MapReduce job can be simply defined as follows:

-# Map Function that returns doubles the input integer @App('python', dfk) def app_double(x): return x*2 # Reduce function that returns the sum of a list @App('python', dfk) def app_sum(inputs=): return sum(inputs) # Create a list of integers items = range(0,N) # Map Phase : Apply an *app* function to each item in list mapped_results = for i in items: x = app_double(i) mapped_results.append(x) total = app_sum(inputs=mapped_results) print(total.result())
+# Map function that returns double the input integer @App('python', dfk) def app_double(x): return x*2 # Reduce function that returns the sum of a list @App('python', dfk) def app_sum(inputs=): return sum(inputs) # Create a list of integers items = range(0,N) # Map phase: apply an *app* function to each item in list mapped_results = for i in items: x = app_double(i) mapped_results.append(x) # Reduce phase: apply an *app* function to the set of results total = app_sum(inputs=mapped_results) print(total.result())